DBJDBJ/kongopoc/readme.md

 ### Using Konga (Kong Admin GUI):

+NOTE: Konga seems to be abandoned 3 years ago.
+NOTE: Another GUI App is [King](https://github.com/ligreman/king), also it seems to be kind of a abandoned.
+NOTE: Kong runs natively on Kubernetes thanks to its official Kubernetes Ingress Controller.

 1. Install Konga by following the installation instructions provided in the Konga documentation: https://github.com/pantsel/konga

+   There is also a Docker image, [but it was updated 3 years ago](https://hub.docker.com/r/pantsel/konga).

 2. Access Konga through the web interface.